vanti-dev/sc-bos/docs/feats/README.md

 We don't recommend that this auth method is used as it is less secure and doesn't support single sign on or other advanced features like revocation.

-The Ops UI and client specific UIs support this and call is "Local Login."
+The Ops UI and client specific UIs support this and call it "Local Login."

 #### Client Credentials Grant